sh4d0wy/react/README.md

 #### Typing Component Props

-This is intended as a basic orientation and reference for React developers familiarizing with TypeScript.
+This is intended as a basic orientation and reference for React developers familiarized with TypeScript.

 #### Basic Prop Types Examples